 CHARGE: Grab Service By The Horns(10 a.m. – 12:45 p.m.)

-The CLCE hosts an annual morning of service focused on first-year students each August.
+The CLCE hosts an annual morning of service focused on first-year students at the beginning of each Fall Semester.
 This event is funded by Wells Fargo and encourages new students to get involved in their community from the moment they first step on campus.
 Nearly 400 students divide into teams and tackle service projects together across the Tampa Bay area.
 If your agency is in need of volunteers for a project you can request a team of USF volunteers for this service event.
 Service events like this can be a wonderful time for students to get a taste of what it's like to volunteer at your agency on a regular basis.
-The project registration link can be found on the Important Dates list.
+The project registration link can be found on the Important Dates list (above).

 SOS: Stampede of Service (9 a.m. – 12:30 p.m.)